1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 While effective in many applications, standard seals are not always optimized for highly abrasive, viscous, or chemically aggressive fluids—conditions where Gorman Rupp seals excel.

-Gorman Rupp Seal vs. Standard Pump Seals: Key Differences
+Gorman Rupp Pump Seal vs Standard Pump Seals: Design, Performance & Durability Comparison

 Let’s break down the major differences between these two sealing solutions.